 The constitutional rights of inmates regarding discrimination are protected during incarceration.
 These protections extend to administrative decisions, e.g., classification, access to programs and the availability of services.
-This policy is intended to guide the staff toward non-discriminatory administrative decisions by defining classes protected by the 1964 Civil Rights Act and detailing an inmate complaint and discrimination investigation process.
+This policy is intended to guide the staff toward nondiscriminatory administrative decisions and to detail an inmate complaint and discrimination investigation process.

 All decisions concerning inmates housed at this facility shall be based on reasonable criteria that support the health, safety, security and good order of the facility.
-This policy prohibits the staff from discriminating against an inmate based upon age, sex, race, religion, national origin or sexual orientation.
-It establishes a process by which the inmate can report possible discrimination.